ninja-syndicate/supremacy-gameclient/Content/Scripts/default-mech-ai/README.md

 https://www.gamedeveloper.com/programming/behavior-trees-for-ai-how-they-work

 In addition to the standard behavior tree, Observer Aborts feature is implemented.
+Providing another layer to make tweaking behavior to make things easier for user is not done yet.

 The main script file is mech.ts and BT_Root.